The little barrel-roofed two-celled prison on Sark must be one of the world’s smallest prisons still used today.

 By 1832 the undercroft of the Arsenal (now Fleur de Jardin Tea Gardens) was doing duty as an interim prison as the old prison had become too dilapidated to be used.
 There was a single window, unglazed and unbarred, which would not have prevented anyone from escaping.

 In 1832 the Guernsey Courts ordered that a new prison was to be built to replace the old.
 Seigneur Le Pelley tried to persuade the Chief Pleas to build a new prison but they refused unless he paid.
 Nothing was done for over 20 years.

-Seigneur Revd TW Collings eventually persuaded Chief Pleas to replace the derelict prison next to the new Church and agreed to pay for the construction of the new lock-up.
+Seigneur Revd WT Collings eventually persuaded Chief Pleas to replace the derelict prison next to the new Church and agreed to pay for the construction of the new lock-up.
 It was finally built in 1856.